-During the academic year 2014-2015, the Sara and Albert Reuben scholarships may support funding to attend Holocaust-related conferences, to do research in archives and libraries, to subsidize a Holocaust-related internship, to engage in research and to support honors theses, master’s theses, or a dissertation, and other academic initiatives related to the Holocaust.
-The monies can only be awarded in the fall and/or spring when the recipient is a full-time student.
+During the academic year 2017-2018, the Sara and Albert Reuben scholarships may support funding to attend Holocaust-related conferences, to do research in archives and libraries, to subsidize a Holocaust-related internship, to engage in research and to support honors theses, master’s theses, or a dissertation, and other academic initiatives related to the Holocaust.
+The monies can be awarded in the fall, spring, or summer when the recipient is a full-time student.

 Important Note: Current undergraduate Jewish Studies majors, certificate and Hebrew minor students go to “Scholarships & Internships for Continuing Jewish Studies Students" instructions and forms to apply.
 All other undergraduate students see "Sara & Albert Reuben Scholarships to Support Study of the Holocaust" on Undergraduate Funding Opportunities webpage.
 Graduate students continue below for application information.

 REQUIREMENTS: : The scholarships are open to all Indiana University Bloomington undergraduate and graduate students from any department or college on campus.
 Students must be enrolled at Indiana University Bloomington during the Spring 2017 semester (the semester of application) and continue as enrolled students during the semester or year when the scholarship funding is awarded.

 APPLICATION PROCEDURE: Please submit a proposal, budget, and letter of reference to Dr. Carolyn Lipson-Walker, Assistant Director, via e-mail: firstname.lastname@example.org or to Dr. Lipson-Walker at: Borns Jewish Studies Program, Indiana University, Global & International Studies Building, 355 N. Jordan Avenue, Room 4023, Bloomington, IN 47405-1105; Phone (812) 855-0453; FAX (812) 855-4314.